HaoRyuZark/Programming/Theory/Software_Engineering.md

 ---

-## Notes

-* These patterns often overlap.
-* Combine multiple patterns to solve complex problems.
-* Practice recognizing which pattern applies based on constraints and input size.

----

 ## Continuous Integration (CI)

 Continuous Integration (CI) is a software development practice where developers frequently merge their code changes into a shared repository, often multiple times a day.
 Each merge triggers an automated build and test process to detect integration issues early, ensuring faster feedback and higher software quality.

----
+Goals:

+- **Feature Driven Development**
+- **Automatic Tests**
+- **Availability of demo and test-systems**
+- **Increase of software quality**

+### Principles

+- **Shared Code Base:** Maintained via a version-control-system.

+- **Automatic translation:** Standardized definition of tests, static checks by each integration.

+- **Automatic Distribution and Mirrors:** Division of distributions in DEV, TEST and PROD.
+Changes are tested in the production environment.

+- **Frequent Integration:** Reduces the number of errors in the code-base.
+(Trunk-Based-Development).

+- **Continuous Test Development:** For each change in the code, documentation and anaylsis there is a test or check.

+- **Documentation:** Makes it easier for anybody to understand the procduct.

-### 🔑 Key Concepts of CI
+### Key Concepts of CI

 * **Frequent Commits:** Developers integrate changes into the main branch frequently.
 * **Automated Builds:** Code is compiled, packaged, and validated automatically.